codeonlyjs/website/content/guide/apiTemplates.md

 ## html() {#html}

-Marks a string as being HTML instead of plain text
+Marks a string as being raw HTML instead of plain text

 Normally strings passed to templates are treated as plain text.
-Wrapping a value in html() indicates the string should be treated as HTML instead.
+Wrapping a value by calling this function indicates the string should be treated as raw HTML instead.

+See [Text and HTML](templateText) for more information.